spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

     *  `Reader.<component property name>Updated` is invoked when a specific component property is updated.

 **Note:**
 `Reader.ComponentUpdated` callbacks are invoked before specific property update callbacks.
 You can deregister callbacks using `Reader.ComponentUpdated -=` and `Reader.<component property name>Updated -=`.
-The SpatialOS also automatically deregisters all callbacks of a Reader or Writer upon validating them when requirements are not met anymore.
+The SpatialOS GDK also automatically deregisters all callbacks of a Reader or Writer upon validating them when requirements are not met anymore.
 Do not deregister callbacks during `OnDisable()` as that’s an invalid operation.

 **Known issue warning:**
-- The `ISpatialComponentUpdate update` argument of `Reader.ComponentUpdated` may indicate that a component property was changed even when it has not.
+- The `ISpatialComponentUpdate update` argument of `Reader.ComponentUpdated` may indicate that a component property has changed even when it has not.
 This is unintended behavior which we will fix in an upcoming update.
-- `Reader.<component property name>Updated` is may be invoked even if `<component property name>` did not truly change.
+- `Reader.<component property name>Updated` may be invoked even if `<component property name>` did not truly change.
 This is unintended behavior which we will fix in an upcoming update.

 **Example 1**